srimanthulachandramouli0-afk/elevate-labs-cybersecurity-internship/README.md

 - Tested Target: scanme.nmap.org (Allowed by Nmap.org for testing)

 ## Why I used scanme.nmap.org?
-As per internship guidelines, I am on Mobile Data (Jio 4G).
+As per internship guidelines, I am on Mobile Data (airtel 4G).
 I don't have WiFi router to scan 192.168.1.0/24.
 External online scanners cannot scan private IP 127.0.0.1.
 So as per "Technology Flexibility" rule, I used the official public test server provided by Nmap.

 ## Steps Followed
 1. Tried scanning 127.0.0.1 on hackertarget.com - Got error "IP address or host name only" (screenshot 1)